Legal representation of unaccompanied children

 The Law on Protection provides for the appointment of a legal representative to an unaccompanied child – a special guardian (kurator).[1]
 There are no exceptions; each child has to have a legal representative and all unaccompanied children get one in practice.
 The Head of the Office for Foreigners or the BG immediately lodges the request to the district custodial court.
 The court appoints the legal representative.
 Under the law, the deadline for appointing the guardian is 3 days.
 There is no information on compliance with this rule in practice.
 One guardian is appointed for the following proceedings: international protection, Dublin procedure, social assistance, and voluntary return.

-There is no special requirement in the Law on Protection for being eligible as a representative of an unaccompanied child for an asylum procedure: the representative should be an adult and have legal capacity.
 Under the law, only the person who undertakes procedural acts in the proceedings granting international protection to an unaccompanied minor should fulfil certain conditions.[2]
 No remuneration is provided to legal representatives.
 In practice, in the last years, there were problems arising from the insufficient numbers of trained legal representatives for unaccompanied children.
 NGO personnel and students of legal clinics at universities are appointed as guardians.
 The legal representative should be present during the interview, together with a psychologist, and may ask questions and make comments.[3]

 The Border Guard reports that since December 2015, they use a list of NGO workers who declared their willingness to be a representative of a child.[4]
 However, as the Border Guard confirms, due to the lack of funding, some NGOs withdrew their representatives from the list.
 The last update of the list took place in 2019.
 As of 2023, there were a total of 11 legal representatives on the list, for a total number of 217 unaccompanied children.[5]
 Their presence on that list is not binding, which means they are not obliged to become a representative.[6]
-In 2023, the Border Guard indicated that, for every UAM, the competent court was asked to appoint a representative and the representative was chosen from the persons eligible by a respective court.[7]
+In 2023 and 2024, the Border Guard indicated that, for every UAM, the competent court was asked to appoint a representative and the representative was chosen from the persons eligible by a respective court.[7]

-Problems concerning legal representations of unaccompanied minors are clearly presented in a case litigated by the Commissioner for Human Rights in 2022.[11]
+Problems concerning legal representations of unaccompanied minors are clearly presented in a case litigated by the Commissioner for Human Rights in 2022.[9]
 An unaccompanied minor O.A. was intercepted by the Border Guard with a group of other foreigners 60 km from the border with Belarus.
 On the same day, the Border Guards issued to all of them orders to leave Poland.
 The unaccompanied minor was considered a dependent of another foreigner and returned in the same manner.
 Two days later, O.A entered Poland again.
 This time he was appointed a legal guardian, was placed in foster care and applied for international protection.
 The Commissioner for Human Rights lodged a complaint against the order to leave Poland to the Voivodeship Administrative Court in Bialystok.
-In the complaint it was brought up, i.a., that the Border Guard took no action to identify O.A. as an unaccompanied minor and infringed the Convention on the Rights of the Child by not appointing a legal guardian, ensuring his best interest.
+In the complaint it was brought up, i.e., that the Border Guard took no action to identify O.A. as an unaccompanied minor and infringed the Convention on the Rights of the Child by not appointing a legal guardian, ensuring his best interest.
 In the judgement from 27 October 2022, the Court admitted that the unaccompanied minor should have had a legal guardian appointed for the case and the lack of appointment indeed constituted an infringement of Article 12 of the Convention of the Rights of the Child.
 The Court also noted that the Border Guard should have informed the intercepted foreigners about the possibility to apply for international protection in order to respect the principle of non-refoulement.

 In 2023, SIP started a project which envisages training for candidates for legal representative of UAM and for the personnel of foster care facilities.
 Within this project they trained 44 persons and 8 facilities in 2023.
-They also created a list of persons ready to act as a guardian in case there is an unaccompanied minor in need.[12]
+They also created a list of persons ready to act as a guardian in case there is an unaccompanied minor in need.[10]
+In 2024 SIP trained 33 specialists and caregivers and acted as guardians in 18 cases of UAMs.
+[11]

 If the asylum procedure terminates with a negative decision, the minor remains in the same foster family or institution.
 In April 2024 the Commissioner for the Rights of the Child met with the Border Guard and the main issue discussed during this meeting was foster care.
 There are not enough places in foster care institutions and there are very few foster families, ready to take care of foreign child.[12]

-In 2023, there were 292 unaccompanied children (up from 217 in 2022) applying for international protection in Poland.[16]
+In 2024, there were 297 unaccompanied children (up from 292 in 2023) applying for international protection in Poland.[13]

 [1] Article 61 Law on Protection.